Dental Crowns –All you need to know

 Different materials for a dental crown:

 - Porcelain-fused-to-metal: Porcelain fused with metal is the most common material used for building a dental crown.
 A precious metal base is made and then porcelain is applied in layers over it.
 This material provides a durable and strong crown which also maintains the aesthetic value.
-One of the key reason why this material is so popular is that when the underlying tooth structure is prepared for this crown, it provides adequate space for the adequate thickness of the material to be selected.
+One of the key reasons why this material is so popular is that when the underlying tooth structure is prepared for this crown, it provides adequate space for the adequate thickness of the material to be selected.
 This material can be made to match the color and tone of the surrounding teeth and hence it is also preferred by people who want to maintain their natural look.

 - Porcelain: Another type of material that is popular among people determined to keep their natural look is the porcelain crown.
 This is made purely out of ceramic or porcelain and is not as strong as the porcelain fused to metal crown, but it can be made to match the contour and color of the surrounding teeth.
 This makes it an attractive choice when the crown needs to be fitted to the front teeth.
-Apart from the aesthetic value, this type of crown can be created with a reduced thickness of material and hence preferred in place where there is limited space.
+Apart from the aesthetic value, this type of crown can be created with a reduced thickness of the material and hence preferred in a place where there is limited space.

 - Stainless steel: Steel is used to make a temporary crown.
 It is used to protect the tooth while a permanent crown is being made from another material.
 It is usually used for babies or children where a steel crown is placed over a primary tooth that’s been prepared to fit it.
-Stainless steel crowns are used for children’s teeth because they don’t require multiple dental visits to put in place, so are more cost- effective.
+Stainless steel crowns are used for children’s teeth because they don’t require multiple dental visits to put in place, so they are more cost-effective.

-- Gold alloy: Gold alloy is not a popular choice because of the high price and lower aesthetic value, but these crowns provide a durability that is surpassed by none.
+- Gold alloy: Gold alloy is not a popular choice because of the high price and lower aesthetic value, but these crowns provide durability that is surpassed by none.
 That is why they are fitted into people with a strong bite or people with grinding or clenching habits.
 They are used for crowns placed on the back teeth because of their durability and because the back teeth are less visible.
 Gold crowns tend to offer greater longevity and require less preparation than porcelain and porcelain-fused-to-metal crowns as they do not wear down easily from the continuous chewing and grinding of food.